RodgerOliver/ethical-hacking/README.md

   * `ifconfig wlan0 up`
 * Restart Network Manager
   * `service NetworkManager restart`

 ## Packet Sniffing

 [Airodump-ng](https://www.aircrack-ng.org/doku.php?id=airodump-ng)

-After changing the mode of the wireless adapter to Monitor, you are able to capture all packets sent arround you.
+After changing the mode of the wireless adapter to Monitor, you are able to capture all packets sent around you.

-Now you can see all the APs and clients arround you, their channel and MAC addresses.
+Now you can see all the APs and clients around you, their channel and MAC addresses.

 * Start Sniffing
   * `airodump-ng wlan0mon`